DL Tauri: Suspected planetary companion

 The object 2MASS J04333960+2520420, designated DL Tau/cc1 in 2008, is a suspected superjovian planet with mass about 12 on the likely bound orbit around DL Tauri.
-The object may be still a brown dwarf or even low-mass star if strongly veiled by accretion disk, which is not unusual for the young star systems.
+The object is either a sub-brown dwarf or a low mass brown dwarf or even a low-mass ultra-cool red dwarf star if strongly veiled by accretion disk, which is not unusual for the young star systems.